See TopoQuest map.

 A store and home built by Abraham Stowe in 1865 served as the nucleus of the present day city of Belmont.
 As with many other communities, development was spurred by the building of the Atlanta & Richmond Air Line across the area.
 The original depot was built by an engineer named John Garibaldi and the stop was originally the Garibaldi Station.
 A post office was established in 1874 with Alex Beatty, a local storekeeper, as the first postmaster.

-In 1872, Father Jeremiah J. O'Connell, a Catholic priest, bought the 500 acre Greene Washington Caldwell plantation where he hope to establish a school.
+In 1872, Father Jeremiah J. O'Connell, a Catholic priest, bought the 500 acre Greene Washington Caldwell plantation where he hoped to establish a school.
 He donated the property to the Benedictine Order and they sent a small group of monks who founded Maryhelp, an abbey and a farm.
 This became the present Belmont Abbey College.
 The Sisters of Mercy started a girls' school in 1892 which became Sacred Heart College.

 The station's name was changed to Belmont in 1886 and the city was incorporated in 1895.
 Will Puett was the first mayor.